Adopt a cat

 Once the reservation has been placed, we’ll send you the cat’s paperwork via email for you to review and sign.
 We will be able to finalise the Adoption once this paperwork is received and the Adoption fee has been paid.

 The paperwork consists of a Medical Summary, Adoption Form, and PetPlan Terms for your free one month of insurance cover.
 During your Adoption appointment we will talk through this paperwork and discuss settling your new friend into their home.
 We’ll ask you to send back the signed forms with your proof of address and landlord consent and pay the £95 adoption fee by card payment over the phone.
 There will also be options to purchase supplies, join our membership scheme and make a donation.
 We are unable to take any other method of payment at this time.
-Once this is complete, we’ll send the full adoption pack to you by email and we will arrange for our driver to bring your new cat to your home.
+Once this is complete, we’ll send the full adoption pack to you by email and we will arrange for you to collect your new cat from the Birmingham Adoption Centre.

 Frequently Asked Questions

-- How will you be maintaining social distancing and minimising risk to customers and drivers?
+- How will you be maintaining social distancing and minimising risk to customers when collecting your new cat ?

 Our team always wear aprons and gloves when handling cats, but we will now also use disposable gloves when touching carriers.
-We will put on a fresh pair of gloves to carry your cat to your door.
-Our driver will leave the cat on your doorstep and knock/ring the bell/call you.
-We will wait at a safe distance to see that you have received the cat before leaving.
+We will put on a fresh pair of gloves to carry your cat to your car.
+Our staff will leave the cat by your car and wait at a safe distance to see that you have received the cat and have it placed safely in your car to take it home.
 We suggest that you wash your hands once you have set the cat up in its safe room.

 - What happens if I change my mind?